 Table TDA-1.
-Dates of project operations for fish purposes at The Dalles Dam, 2000.
+Dates of project operations for fish purposes at The Dalles Dam, 2001.

 1.2.1.
 Facilities Description.
 Adult fish passage facilities at The Dalles Dam are composed of a north shore fish ladder, which passes fish collected at the north end of the spillway, and an east fish ladder which passes those fish collected at the south end of the spillway and across the downstream face of the powerhouse.
-A fish lock exists at the east end of the powerhouse but is not operated.
+A fish lock exists at the east end of the powerhouse but is not operated, as it is no longer functional.